YOOHYOJEONG/YOOHYOJEONG/README.md

 ### Hi there 👋, my name is Hyojeong
 I wanna be a developer.

-- 🌱 I’m currently learning Mauchine Learning, AI, Data Science
+- 🌱 I’m currently learning Machine Learning, AI, Data Science
 - 📫 How to reach me: ryuhyojung@naver.com